NannyML/nannyml/docs/how_it_works/chunking_data.rst

     >>> sample_size
     624.99

-So for the analyzed case, a chunk with 625 observations will result with standard error of accuracy equal to 0.02.
+So for the analyzed case, the chunk size of 625 observations will result with standard error of accuracy equal to 0.02.
 In other words, if we calculate accuracy of this model on a large number of samples with 625 observations each, standard deviation of these accuracies will be about 0.02.
 This dispersion will be purely the effect of sampling because model quality and data distribution remain unchanged.
 In the current NannyML implementation, the estimated chunk